SECTION F. LEAVE POLICIES

 F.3 Types of Leaves

-F.3.4.1 Conditions for Granting Sabbatical Leave F.3.4.2 College Criteria for Granting Sabbatical Leaves F.3.4.3 Sabbatical Leave as a Legitimate Expectation F.3.4.4 Sabbatical Report F.3.4.5 Sabbatical Records
+F.3.4.1 Conditions and Procedures for Granting Sabbatical Leave F.3.4.2 College Criteria for Granting Sabbatical Leaves F.3.4.3 Sabbatical Leave as a Legitimate Expectation F.3.4.4 Sabbatical Report F.3.4.5 Sabbatical Records

 F.4 Appeals of Interpretations of Annual and Sick Leave Regulations